-As freelancers and consultants, we handle our business operations largely on our own — and tax filing for many of us is no exception.
-Freelance taxes and tax write offs are not especially thrilling topics for most solos, but understanding the intricacies and policies that surround these items is pretty integral to mastering the self-employed lifestyle — and not giving yourself an annual panic attack!
+As freelancers and consultants, we handle our business operations largely on our own, and tax filing for many of us is no exception.
+Freelance taxes and tax write offs are not especially thrilling topics, but understanding how taxes for freelancers are different from traditional employment is integral to mastering the self-employed lifestyle.

-We assembled this guide to help new and veteran independent contractors properly manage their tax duties and avoid the major pitfalls that often burden 1099-ers throughout the tax preparation process.
+We assembled this guide to help new and veteran independent contractors properly manage their freelances taxes and to avoid the major pitfalls that often burden 1099 workers throughout the tax preparation process.

-Whether you’re planning to file your taxes on your own, or work with a tax professional (which we highly recommend), the points below will give you a clear understanding of your obligations and how to best handle them.
+Whether you’re planning to file your freelance taxes on your own, or work with a tax professional (which we highly recommend), the points below will give you a basic understanding of your obligations and how to best handle them.

-You need to understand a few important points about your current tax situation — especially if you’ve recently transitioned from the standard 9-5.
-One of the most immediate changes you will notice in your freelance tax responsibilities is that you now have what is called a “self-employment tax.”
-This accounts for both your social security and medicare taxes — which would have been withheld from your regular paychecks in an “employed” office job.
+If you’ve recently transitioned from the standard 9-5 employment, one of the most immediate changes you will notice in your freelance tax responsibilities is that you now have what is called a “self-employment tax.”

-Nothing new or crazy there, but the major difference now is that the portion of these taxes that employers are required to cover currently falls on your shoulders.
-The 7.65% that would have been your share to pay is now doubled to 15.3%.
+That means that the 7.65% that would have been your share to pay is now doubled to 15.3%.

 As independents, we find ourselves a little more preoccupied with our civic responsibilities than our W-2 peers.
 This in part is due to the estimated tax, which is the freelancer’s equivalent of income tax.